Matthiasadams59/Book-Reservation-Mini-Project/README.md

 8. If the client reserves a book, the ResServlet will call the Reservation.java class to update the reservation information and open the confirmation.jsp page to show whether the reservation is successful or not.
 9. At the welcome.jsp, books.jsp and confirmation.jsp pages, if the client clicks on a Log-out button, the AuthServlet will open the goodbye.jsp page and terminate the session.

-Note that:
+###Note that:
-• welcome.jsp,error.jsp,goodbye.jspandconfirmation.jsppages
+* welcome.jsp,error.jsp,goodbye.jspandconfirmation.jsppages
 can be accessed only after authentication.
 If the client opens these pages without authentication, he will be redirected to the index.jsp page.

-• The user can access the page books.jsp page to make a search for books.
+* The user can access the page books.jsp page to make a search for books.
 But when she reserves a book without loging in, the Servlet will redirect her to the index.jsp page.

+## Deployment

+Tomcat 9.0

+## Built with

+Java EE

+## Author

+Ali Taïga Matthias-Adams